Mobile use can change how kids see the world

-New York, March 2 (IANS) It appears that the use of digital devices changes how children perceive the world as a new study has found that pre-schoolers who frequently use tablet or mobile devices often tend to miss the forest for the trees.
+New York: It appears that the use of digital devices changes how children perceive the world as a new study has found that pre-schoolers who frequently use tablet or mobile devices often tend to miss the forest for the trees.

 People can be different in whether they typically see the forest or the trees, but the dominant attentional mode is focusing first on the whole, and then on the details.
 This is the same with children.
 Or so it has been until now.